yahairaycortez/DH110/Assignment1/README.md

 <img src="FlowKey.png"> <br/><br/>

-**Evaluation:** The  while it is not overloaded with information, the lack of guidance can make it difficult for those who may not be as experienced with technology. <br/> <br/>
+**Evaluation:** Overall the webstie is simple and easy to naviagte, however, might be too simple for inexperienced users.
+The lack of guidance can make it difficult for those who may not be as experienced with technology.
+The sizing of the text may also hinder the ability of users who have difficulty seeing. <br/> <br/>

 | <div style="width:290px"> **Heuristic & Description** </div> | <div style="width:290px"> **Evaluation** </div>| <div style="width:290px"> **Improvement Reccomendations** </div>|<div style="width:150px"> **Severity Rating** </div>|